Spousal Support Lawyer Chicago, Illinois

 Can you give an example of someone you helped with an alimony matter?

-Further, we represent clients on a daily basis whose cases involve setting initial maintenance awards, both on behalf of the recipients and payors of maintenance.
+Further, our Chicago spousal support attorney represent clients on a daily basis whose cases involve setting initial maintenance awards, both on behalf of the recipients and payors of maintenance.

 Why should someone choose your Chicago spousal support attorney to help them with their alimony case?

 Chicago spousal support attorney at Katz & Stefani has significant experience in handling all types of alimony (maintenance) cases.
 Specifically, Katz & Stefani frequently represents payors and recipients of maintenance in pre-decree cases.
-We also frequently represent parties in modification and appeals of the same.
+Our Chicago spousal support lawyer also frequently represent parties in modification and appeals of the same.
 Further, the Chicago spousal support law firm often represents parties in cases that are “above guidelines” (i.e. combined gross income in excess of $500,000 per year).